mre/idiomatic-rust/README.md

 ###  2017

 * [Lessons learned redesigning and refactoring a Rust Library](https://mgattozzi.com/refactor-rust) by [@mgattozzi](https://github.com/mgattozzi) - `RefCell`, the builder pattern and more.
+* [Math with distances in Rust: safety and correctness across units](https://ferrisellis.com/posts/rust-implementing-units-for-types/) by [@code-ape](https://github.com/code-ape) - How to create a system to cleanly and safely do arithmetic with lengths.
+* [The balance between cost, useability and soundness in C bindings, and Rust-SDL2&#39;s release](https://cobrand.github.io/rust/sdl2/2017/05/07/the-balance-between-soundness-cost-useability.html) by [@Cobrand](https://github.com/Cobrand) - Writing safe, sound, idiomatic libraries despite the limitations of the borrow checker.
+* [Coroutines and Rust - The Rust Programming Language Forum](https://users.rust-lang.org/t/coroutines-and-rust/9058) by [@krstoff](https://github.com/krstoff) - Discussing the pitfalls when trying to elegantly express coroutines in Rust.

 ### 2016